-[1] This is an application for judicial review pursuant to section 72(1) of the Immigration and Refugee Protection Act, SC 2001, c 27 [the Act] of a decision of Immigration Counsellor A.
+This is an application for judicial review pursuant to section 72(1) of the Immigration and Refugee Protection Act, SC 2001, c 27 (the Act) of a decision of Immigration Counsellor A.

-Luhowy [the counsellor] made on December 23, 2010, where he determined that the applicants are inadmissible pursuant to section 40(1)(a) of the Act, due to misrepresentation of a material fact in their application for permanent residence.
+Luhowy (the counsellor) made on December 23, 2010, although the date is erroneously printed as November 23, 2009.
+The counsellor determined that the applicants are inadmissible pursuant to section 40(1)(a) of the Act, due to misrepresentation of a material fact in their application for permanent residence.